jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 The author contends that the evolutionary adaptations setting us apart are not our capacity for language or rich cultures, but our unparalleled ability to create, innovate, and employ tools.
 The tools we use define our fate; not gender, ethnicity, or nationality.
 Just as natural selection has shaped biological adaptations, the same evolutionary principles - speciation, adaptation, co-evolution - have remade our species into a technological one.

-Ideologies are stories we create to connect with our tools and make sense of the world.
+Ideologies are stories we create to connect with our tools, make sense of the world, and organize society with leaders, workers and all the roles needed to manage the transformative power new technologies grant us.
 As technology advances, our beliefs must evolve.
 Yet we cling to old identities, fighting our own technological evolution by forcing the future into the outdated ideas of the past.

-To break free, Techvolution offers a new approach - one that casts aside tired dogmas in favor of an philosophy rooted in the empirical realities of ceaseless technological transformation.
-By aligning our structures with the principles governing technological evolution, the author contends we can unleash a new era of equitable, efficient, and stable advancement.
+To break free, Techvolution offers a new approach, one that roots human identity, organization and purpose in empirical technological realities rather than ideologies with inherent expiration dates.
+By embracing our nature as a technological species and aligning our ideologies with the principles of Techvolution, the author contends we can unlock a new era of seemless evolution and individual empowerment, and therefore unprecedented flourishing.

-Tackling everything from the origins of civilization to the challenges of the digital age, Techvolution will captivate readers across the ideological spectrum.
-This book promises to forever change how you view the human story by reorienting the narrative around technology's role in our collective destiny.
+Spanning the arc of human history and society, Techvolution promises to forever reframe the human story by placing technology at its center.
+For all those seeking to make sense of our rapidly changing world, this book is an intellectual blueprint for the future we must build together - as technological beings.

 ## Dedication